Doing a Bieber

 Never take it for granted there are no crevasses somewhere because a hundred people have passed that way.
 Such assumptions often lead to people falling down holes on well-trodden paths.
 Changes in the weather, the time of the day, a dozen little factors can all come into play, but often the reason why one person falls down a hole when dozens have walked over it is just a mystery, a random accident, your only defence your luck or being roped up (I’d go with the latter).

 The rogue crevasse

-I know several people who fell down crevasses in safe spots, even seen a film of a piste basher going down a huge hole in Antartica where it was 100% safe, all victims to the rogue crevasse.
-These things appear were they should not and bite you in the ass when they should be sleeping.
-They have no rhyme or reason, but you should always be on the look out for them!
+I know several people who fell down crevasses in safe spots, even seen a film of a piste basher going down a huge hole in Antarctica where it was 100% safe, all victims to the rogue crevasse.
+These things appear where they should not and bite you in the ass when they should be sleeping.
+They have no rhyme or reason, but you should always be on the lookout for them!

 Don’t let down your guard

 The early fear of crevasses tends to fade quickly, and then it’s easy to lose that edge altogether, wandering around unroped the reason being, well it’s so uncool!